Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-The chain becomes a visual focal point.
-It adds movement, reflection, and a degree of fashion-oriented decoration to a bag known for restraint.
+Traditionally, the Kelly’s shoulder strap has been purely functional — a simple leather band attached to the bag’s hardware.
+Adding metal chain links changes that dynamic.
+The chain becomes a visual focal point, introducing movement, reflection, and a degree of fashion-oriented decoration to a bag known for restraint.

+A classic Hermès maneuver: preserve structure, update detail.
 Through a single element, the Kelly shifts slightly from a purely classical object toward a more fashion-conscious accessory.

 Kelly Chain — Practical Considerations